tyronemc2/ZipArchiveEx/README.md

-ZipArchiveEx is an extension of the PHP integrated ZipArchive class
+ZipArchiveEx is an extension of the PHP integrated ZipArchive class.

 # Detailed description